UW-CTRL/AA548-spr2024/bite-size-notes/Week6C-OptimalControl-MohammadT.md

 $$ \ \frac{\partial V}{\partial t} + H(x, \nabla V) = 0 \ $$

 Here, V embodies the value function denoting the optimal cost-to-go from a conferred state, t designates time, x signifies the state vector, and nabla V encapsulates the gradient of V with respect to x.
-The function
-$$ \(H(x, \nabla V)\) $$

 The Hamiltonian, often referred to as H(x,∇V) represents the system's dynamics.